School of Art, Design and Fashion

 +44 (0) 1772 89 3045

-Gary is a Senior Lecturer within the Photography department.
-His research interests include visual activism and creative nonviolent resistance, the visual culture of contested spaces and the intersection between visually orientated practices and the sociological sphere.
+Gary is a Senior Lecturer within the Photography department & MA Course Leader for Photography.
+His research interests include the visual culture of contested spaces and the intersection between visually orientated practices and the sociological sphere.
 He is also President of the International sociological Associations, Visual Sociology Research Committee (2018-2022).

 Gary currently co-supervises 2 PhD Students within the School of Journalism, Media and Performance, and chairs The Photography Research Group.

 Gary has published his research in a number of peer-reviewed journals, organised conferences nationally and internationally on a number of themes as well as presenting his work nationally and internationally.
-Aside from his immediate responsibilities at UCLan, Gary also holds a number of board and editorial positions.
+Aside from his immediate responsibilities at UCLan, Gary also holds a number of board and editorial positions as noted.